 MMC’s radiologists utilize 3D tomosynthesis mammography at Vernon Women’s Center for improved accuracy and breast cancer detection.
 When the Center first opened, it was recommended that patients consider the 3D mammography services now available to them versus the traditional, two-dimensional mammograms, which were also known to create a level of discomfort because of multiple compressions of the breasts at various angles.
 Digital mammography requires far fewer compressions to produce an accurate image of the breasts.
 Today, according to Dr. Harris, “tomosynthesis has really become the standard for most hospitals, and only in rare circumstances might a traditional x-ray mammogram really be needed or requested.”

 While technological advances have made 3D mammograms more accurate and more common, it is important to note that they are not available at all medical facilities.
 They are available through Meadville Medical Center at Vernon Women’s Center as an essential component in detecting and treating breast cancer: “our certified mammography technologists have a combined total of more than 50 years of experience taking care of patients in a compassionate environment for Meadville Medical Center”, says Kylee Hauser, lead mammography technician.
-“It is our mission help save women’s lives from breast cancer, and we work closely as a team alongside board-certified radiologists, nurse navigators, and oncologists to ensure our patients receive comprehensive care within our health system.”
+“It is our mission to help save women’s lives from breast cancer, and we work closely as a team alongside board-certified radiologists, nurse navigators, and oncologists to ensure our patients receive comprehensive care within our health system.”

 Survivors and “Thrivers”